sifra dišúa‘ nebiya

 So the servants asked him, “Then, do you want us to go round and pull them all up?”

-168. 1Yeshua` said, ‘The day when God shall use His authority as king to intervene in our affairs is like ten young women who, having collected their oil-lamps, prepared to go out and meet the bridegroom’s procession.
-2Five of these professional bridal revellers were wise, and five were foolish.
+168. 1Yeshua` said, ‘The coming of God’s kingship is like ten young women who, having collected their oil-lamps, prepared to go out and meet the bridegroom’s procession.
+2Five of these professional wedding revellers were wise, and five were foolish.
 3Those who were foolish took their oil-lamps with them, but did not take any oil with them.
 4But the wise ones took oil in their oil-flasks for their oil-lamps.

 5Now, the bridegroom was delayed, and so they all nodded off and fell asleep.
 6But in the middle of the night, a cry went out: “Hey everyone!
 The bridegroom’s procession is coming!
 Come out all of you and join him!”

-7Then all the young bridal revellers got up, and trimmed their oil-lamps.
+7Then all the young wedding revellers got up, and trimmed their oil-lamps.
 8Now the foolish ones said to the wise ones, “Give us some of your oil, because our lamps are going out.”

 9But the wise ones answered them, saying, “There may not be enough for both us and you; it’s best if you go to an oil-seller, and buy some oil for yourselves.”